-At Heather Garth Primary Academy we have planned a broad and balanced curriculum, linked to the National Curriculum Programmes of Study, which meets the needs of our pupils, enabling them all to achieve academic success.
+At Heather Garth Primary Academy we have planned a broad and balanced curriculum, linked to the National Curriculum Programmes of Study, which meets the needs of our pupils, enabling them all to achieve academic success, beginning from the Early Years Foundation Stage, in FS1 and FS2.

 The Curriculum provides many opportunities for creativity and the development of resilience.
 Pupils have the opportunity to develop as independent, confident and successful learners, with high aspirations, who know how to make a positive contribution to their community and the wider society.